santosh-more/node-seed/README.md

 git clone https://github.com/santosh-more/node-seed "name of your node side project"

+Then run the command

+npm install

+then start the server by command

+npm start

 If there will be any updates,I will definitly pushed it for you.